m1cr0lab-gamebuino/apollo/Readme.md

 - The left potentiometer, which controls the main thruster, should be positioned at the beginning of the stroke (full left rotation) for a zero power thrust.

-- The right potentiometer, which controls the lateral thrusters, must be positioned at mid-stroke to trigger no rotation, neither to the left nor to the right, of the lunar module.
+- The right potentiometer, which controls the lateral thrusters, must be positioned at the halfway point so as not to trigger any rotation of the lunar module, neither to the left nor to the right.

 [kit]:  https://shop.gamebuino.com/fr/accessoires/73-pack-accessoires-pour-gamebuino.html